msn100001/Clipboard_Manager/README.md

 # 📋 Clipboard Manager

 A Python-based clipboard management application with a graphical user interface (GUI) built using PyQt5.
-This application allows users to save, view, manage, and export/import clipboard history, including both text and images.
+This application allows users to save, view, manage, and export/import clipboard history.

 ---